DXC Technology Company Securities Litigation

 As a result of defendants’ material misrepresentations and omissions, DXC’s stock had traded at artificially inflated prices, reaching a Class Period high of more than $96.38 per share on September 21, 2018.
 However, after the truth was fully revealed by the November 6, 2018 disclosures, the price of DXC stock declined 13%, from a close of $72.21 per share on November 6, 2018 to a close of $63.21 per share on November 7, 2018, on high trading volume.

 On March 26, 2019, KBC Asset Management NV and Arbejdsmarkedets Tillaegspension were appointed as Co-Lead Plaintiffs, and BLB&G was appointed Co-Lead Counsel for the investor class.
 On April 15, 2019, Plaintiffs filed a Consolidated Class Action Complaint.
 On May 15, 2019 Defendants filed a Motion to Dismiss and Plaintiffs filed their opposition to the Motion to Dismiss on June 17th, 2019.
 A hearing on the Motion to Dismiss was held on July 26, 2019.
-A decision is pending.
+On June 2, 2020, the Court granted the motion to dismiss and entered judgment for Defendants.
+On July 1, 2020, Plaintiffs filed a Notice of Appeal of the District Court’s decision to the Fourth Circuit Court of Appeals.
+We timely filed our opening brief in support of our appeal on September 11, 2020.

 Other Cases of Interest